Data Centers in Russia

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are concentrated around Moscow, the undisputed economic and political center, providing low-latency access to the financial, media, and technology sectors.
-Saint Petersburg serves as a secondary hub with strong connectivity to European networks.
+Proximity To Key Business Districts: Data centers are concentrated around Moscow, the undisputed economic and political center, providing low-latency access to the financial, media, and technology industries.
+Another key cluster exists around Saint Petersburg.

 Natural Disaster Risk